TheComputerM/localbox/README.md

 ]
 ```

+Here are the status codes the result can have:

+- `OK`: no errors
+- `RE`: run-time error, i.e., exited with a non-zero exit code
+- `SG`: program died on a signal
+- `TO`: timed out
+- `XX`: internal error of the sandbox
+- `OE`: buffer limit exceeded for stdout/stderr
+- `CE`: compile error (only when executing engines)

 ## Security

 As both localbox and piston use isolate, they both make use of Linux namespaces, chroot, multiple unprivileged users, and cgroup for sandboxing and resource limiting; thereby providing [similar battle-tested security](https://github.com/engineer-man/piston/tree/master?tab=readme-ov-file#security).